 Outside Time: animation and abstraction

-Outside Time: animation and abstraction is part of a program of contemporary Australian and international video art, screening for one hour each afternoon, over five days.
+Outside Time: animation and abstraction is part of a program of contemporary Australian and international video art presented in five chapters.

 David Noonan, A Dark and Quiet Place, 2017, film, 27 min 4 sec